tingeber/dotfiles/README.md

 ## Remote VPS installs

 > I run this script whenever I create a new machine.
-It is set up and tested on [Greenhost](https://greenhost.net) and [Hetzner Cloud](https://www.hetzner.com/cloud/), on a VPS running Ubuntu, with a non-root user with passwordless sudo privileges.
+It is set up and tested on [Greenhost](https://greenhost.net) and [Hetzner Cloud](https://www.hetzner.com/cloud/), on a VPS with at least 1GB RAM, running Ubuntu, with a non-root user with passwordless sudo privileges.
 It should work with any cloud provider that lets you run a `cloud-init` script as part of the VPS setup.
 You can adapt my `cloud-config.yaml` to set up your VPS.

 ### VPS Creation steps